 Navigator, industrial designer, connector.

-Background: HTS Architecture and Academy of Architecture.
-More than 20 years experience as an engineer, project leader and technical expert at various architectural firms.
-“I want to deliver high-quality work, based on traditional methods, as if it were for myself.
-I combine technology with traditional methods enabling me to 'read’ a design and think about the suitable finishing of the end product.
-I like to use my hands in creating a special product.”
+He holds degrees from the HTS Architecture and the Academy of Architecture.
+With more than twenty years’ experience as an engineer and project leader, Frank is our architectural expert for various architectural firms.
+His duties include preparing technical drawings for the wood profiles.
+“I want to deliver high-quality work, based on traditional methods, as though it were for myself.
+I combine technique with craftsmanship, which enables me to 'read’ a design and think about the suitable finishing for the final product.
+I like to use my hands to create a special product.”

-After a study in Political Science, he soon realised that inactivity did nothing for him.
-As a chef he learned that fire does more than just destruct, it also helps create things of beauty.
+After studying Political Science, Ruben realised that he wasn’t cut out to sit behind a desk.
+As a chef, he learned that fire can do far more than merely destruct, as it can also help create things of beauty.
 Zwarthout was the logical step towards something new.
-“I find it very exciting to be part of a growing and ambitious company.
-I would like to be part of the Zwarthout journey.”
-Ruben likes to take on anything and doesn't mind getting his hands dirty.
+“I find it very exciting to be part of a growing and ambitious company, which is also something I gladly contribute to.”
+Our fire master knows how to set about things and (luckily) doesn't mind getting his hands dirty.

-Advisor in France and abroad, colour expert and fascinated by Zwarthout.
+Advisor in France and abroad, colour expert, Zwarthout nomad.

 Sarissa van Hal